1. What is happening?

 Large numbers of families are on the move, arriving at train stations, bus stations and administrative hubs in need of information and assistance; transportation to friends, family and safe places for shelter and support; food, water and items to protect them from the harsh winter conditions; case-based problem solving such as being put in contact with pharmacies or doctors for medical needs; assistance with legal documents; psychosocial support; and assistance to children in need of psychological help.

-According to the UN Refugee Agency (UNHCR), over 2 million people have already fled Ukraine, and over one million more are on the move within the country, escaping violence – thus creating the worse refugee crisis in the last 75 years in such short period.
+According to the UN Refugee Agency (UNHCR), over 2 million people have already fled Ukraine, and over one million more are on the move within the country, escaping violence – thus creating the worst refugee crisis in the last 75 years in such short period.

 The situation is changing every moment and it’s hard to predict its future developments.